-How should I take valsartan tablets?
+How should I take Valsartan Tablets?

-- Take valsartan tablets exactly as prescribed by your healthcare provider. - For treatment of high blood pressure, take valsartan tablets 1 time each day - For children:Your pharmacist will mix valsartan tablets as a liquid suspension for your child, if: - \circ your child is \geq 6 years of age and cannot swallow tablets, or - o if tablets are not available in the prescribed strength needed for your child - If your child switches between taking the tablet and the suspension, your healthcare provider will adjust the dose as needed. - Shake the bottle of suspension well for at least 10 seconds before pouring the dose of medicine to give to your child. - For adultswith heart failure or who have had a heart attack, take valsartan tablets 2 times each day.
-Your healthcare provider may start you on a low dose of valsartan tablets and may increase the dose during your treatment. - Valsartan tablets can be taken with or without food. - If you miss a dose, take it as soon as you remember.
+- Take Valsartan Tablets exactly as prescribed by your healthcare provider. - For treatment of high blood pressure, take Valsartan Tablets 1 time each day - For children: Your pharmacist will mix Valsartan Tablets as a liquid suspension for your child, if: - o your child is ≥ 6 years of age and cannot swallow tablets, or - o if tablets are not available in the prescribed strength needed for your child - If your child switches between taking the tablet and the suspension, your healthcare provider will adjust the dose as needed. - o Shake the bottle of suspension well for at least 10 seconds before pouring the dose of medicine to give to your child - For adults with heart failure or who have had a heart attack, take Valsartan Tablets 2 times each day.
+Your healthcare provider may start you on a low dose of Valsartan Tablets and may increase the dose during your treatment. - Valsartan Tablets can be taken with or without food.

+• If you miss a dose, take it as soon as you remember.
 If it is close to your next dose, do not take the missed dose.
 Take the next dose at your regular time.

-If you take too much valsartan tablets, call your healthcare provider, or go to the nearest hospital emergency room.
+If you take too much Valsartan Tablets, call your healthcare provider, or go to the nearest hospital emergency room.

-What are the possible side effects of valsartan tablets?
+What are the possible side effects of Valsartan Tablets?

-- Valsartan tablets can cause serious side effects, including: See "What is the most important information I should know about valsartan tablets?"
+- Valsartan Tablets can cause serious side effects, including: See "What is the most important information I should know about Valsartan Tablets?"

 - Low blood pressure (hypotension).
-Low blood pressure can happen with valsartan tablets, especially when you first start taking it and can cause you to feel lightheaded.
+Low blood pressure can happen with Valsartan Tablets, especially when you first start taking it and can cause you to feel lightheaded.
 Feeling lightheaded is most likely to happen if you:

 - take water pills

+- o are on a low-salt diet

+- get dialysis treatments

+- do not drink enough liquids

-- $\circ\;$ are dehydrated (decreased body fluids) due to vomiting and diarrhea
+- o are dehydrated (decreased body fluids) due to vomiting and diarrhea

-- are on a low-salt diet

 - you sweat excessively

-- get dialysis treatments
+- have heart problems